davidjurgens/sociolinguistic-attitudes/README.md

 ```

 ## Repository Structure
 Code for generating all plots displayed in the paper are in the 'Final Plots.ipynb' Jupyter notebook.
-Following Twitter guidelines for academic data releases, we release the set of Tweet IDs of the tweets in our dataset.
+Following Twitter guidelines for academic data releases, we release the set of Tweet IDs of the tweets in our dataset, alongside the Reddit comments in our analysis.
 This file is a tad bit large - we're still wrangling on how to upload this to Github, so you'll hopefully see any updates we have on that here soon!